Jeklah/priceCheck/README.md

 **Using the Tool**
 Run the script by running the following command from the shipCostCalc folder in cmd.
-You could also run it directly from the scripts folder using `python3 ships.py`.
+You could also run it directly from the scripts folder using `./ships.py`.

+Run it directly using:
+`scripts/ships.py`

+If that doesn't work try using python directly:
 `python3 scripts/ships.py`

+Use the --help flag for help:
+`scripts/ships.py --help`

 **Notes**
 `python3` and `pip3` executable name may rely on your version installed.